 Historically, male styling with cornrows can be traced as far back as the early nineteenth century to Ethiopia, where warriors and kings such as Tewodros II and Yohannes IV were depicted wearing cornrows.”

-During the Atlantic Slave Trade, many slaves were forced to shave their hair to be more ‘sanitary’ and to also move them away from their culture and identity.
+During the Atlantic Slave Trade, many enslaved people were forced to shave their hair to be more ‘sanitary’ and also to move them away from their culture and identity.

-But not all enslaved Africans would not keep their hairs cut.
-Many would braid their hairs tightly in cornrows and more “to maintain a neat and tidy appearance”.
+But not all enslaved Africans would keep their hair cut.
+Instead, many would braid their hair tightly in cornrows and more “to maintain a neat and tidy appearance.”

 Enslaved Africans also used cornrows to transfer and create maps to leave plantations and the home of their captors.
 This act of using hair as a tool for resistance is said to have been evident across South America.

-It is most documented in Colombia where Benkos Bioho, a King captured from Africa by the Portuguese who escaped slavery, built San Basilio de Palenque, a village in Northern Colombia around the 17thcentury.
-Bioho created his own language as well as intelligence network and also came up with the idea to have women create maps and deliver messages through their cornrows.
+Cornrows were most documented in Colombia.
+Benkos Bioho, a King captured from Africa by the Portuguese who escaped slavery, built San Basilio de Palenque, a village in Northern Colombia, around the 17th century.
+Bioho created his own language and intelligence network and came up with the idea to have women create maps and deliver messages through their cornrows.